Church congregation seated in pews during a service with a speaker at the altar and a stained glass window in the background.

 • Desire personal growth and self-improvement

-Freemasonry welcomes men from many different backgrounds, professions, cultures, and faiths.
-What matters most is character, integrity, and a sincere desire to become a better man.
+Freemasonry welcomes men from all backgrounds, professions, and beliefs.
+What matters most is your character and your intention to grow.

 A man dressed in formal Masonic regalia, including a black tuxedo with a white apron, a bow tie, and a Masonic collar with gold details, standing against a dark background with radiant light effects.